If you’re a homeowner, understanding how to maintain your water heater properly is crucial for its longevity and efficiency.

 Turn Off the Water Supply

-By turning the valve clockwise, you effectively shut off the water supply, preventing any further influx of water into the tankless water heater during the draining process.
+By turning the valve clockwise, you shut off the water supply, preventing any additional water from entering the heater during the draining process.

-Additionally, turning off the water supply helps minimize the risk of damage to the water heater and surrounding areas.
+Moreover, turning off the water supply reduces the risk of damage to the heater and its surrounding area.

 This straightforward yet crucial action lays the foundation for effective water heater maintenance, enhancing the durability and effectiveness of your plumbing system.